Students

 Eligibility

-To qualify for Phi Beta Kappa membership, students must be juniors or seniors pursuing a B.A. or B.S. degree in any of the departments or programs in the College of Liberal Arts & Sciences; in the Economics (Liberal Arts Concentration) major in the Belk College of Business; or Bachelor’s degrees in the departments of Music, Dance, Theater, or Art & Art History in the College of Arts + Architecture.
+To qualify for Phi Beta Kappa membership, students must be juniors or seniors pursuing a B.A. or B.S. degree in any of the departments or programs in the College of Humanities & Earth and Social Sciences; in the Economics (Liberal Arts Concentration) major in the Belk College of Business; or Bachelor’s degrees in the departments of Music, Dance, Theater, or Art & Art History in the College of Arts + Architecture.

 Juniors must have a UNC Charlotte GPA of at least 3.9, and seniors a GPA of at least 3.85.